Les Festes de Santa Eulàlia 2017

 Route: Plaça Nova then streets Bisbe, Pietat, Comtes de Barcelona, pla de la Seu and finish on Avinguda de la Catedral.

-In the area where Eulalia was from outside Barcelona, there were many geese on the fields.
-This is why you can see a gaggle of thirteen white geese, one goose for each year of Eulalia's short life, in the cloister of Barcelona cathedral in the "Geese well" - "Fuente de las Ocas."
+In the area where Eulalia came from which at the time was outside the city of Barcelona, there were many geese on the fields.
+This is why you can see a gaggle of thirteen white geese, one goose for each year of Eulalia's short life, in the cloister of Barcelona cathedral in the 'Well of the Geese' - 'Fuente de las Ocas.'
 Visit the official website below (in Catalan and Spanish) for more information about events or visit your local library, civic centre and market, where there you can find information about activities during the festival in your area of Barcelona.

 Event address & map